ThatMG393/TPA4Fabric/README.md

 > { } is required and [ ] is optional (or in specific cases)

 # To-do list
-- Add '/tpacancel' & '/tpaallow'
+- [ ] Add '/tpacancel' & '/tpaallow'
-- Better TPARequest and Player On-CD storage
+- [ ] Better TPARequest and Player On-CD storage
-- The 5 second before TP timer
+- [x] The 5 second before TP timer
-- Runtime Configs!
+- [ ] Runtime configs.
+- [ ] Formatted messages.